xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/3-deciding-which-endpoints-to-use.md

 ## A fellow researcher shared a set of Tweet IDs and I want build the Twitter dataset for these Tweet IDs

-The [Twitter developer policy](https://developer.twitter.com/en/developer-terms/policy) allows academics to share unlimited Tweet IDs with other academics for non-profit research purposes, such as validating each other’s results.
+The [Twitter developer policy](https://developer.twitter.com/en/developer-terms/policy) allows academics to share unlimited Tweet IDs with other academics for non-commercial research purposes, such as validating each other’s results.
 If you have a list of these Tweet IDs and want to build the actual Tweet payload with the Tweet text and other fields, you can use the [Tweet lookup endpoints](https://developer.twitter.com/en/docs/twitter-api/tweets/lookup/introduction).
 You can lookup the Tweets using a single ID or using a list of IDs.

 [Learn how to get started with the Tweet Lookup endpoints](https://developer.twitter.com/en/docs/twitter-api/tweets/lookup/introduction)